Aidbox Docs

 Common issues

-3. Privilege EXTERNAL USE SCHEMA is not applicable to this entity — you're trying to grant EXTERNAL USE SCHEMA on a managed schema.
-Either recreate the schema as external, or switch to writeMode=managed.
+1. Privilege EXTERNAL USE SCHEMA is not applicable to this entity: you're trying to grant EXTERNAL USE SCHEMA on a managed schema.
+The staging schema (<target-schema>_staging) must be external.
+Recreate it with an explicit storage_root pointed at your staging External Location.

-5. DELTA_INSERT_COLUMN_ARITY_MISMATCH in managed mode — the module should auto-heal this once.
-If it persists, check that the schema diff is column-add only (drops / renames are not auto-applied).
+5. DELTA_INSERT_COLUMN_ARITY_MISMATCH: the module should auto-heal this once.
+If it persists, check that the schema diff is column-add only (drops and renames are not auto-applied).

-7. Slow first write — Serverless warehouses cold-start in 30-90s on first use after idle.
-The module's HTTP timeout is 120s for SQL Statement Execution and uses wait_timeout=50s polling, so cold starts succeed transparently but the first batch's latency is high.
+6. Slow first write: Serverless warehouses cold-start in 30-90s on first use after idle.
+The module's HTTP timeout is 120s for SQL Statement Execution and uses wait_timeout=50s polling, so cold starts succeed without user-visible failure, but the first batch's latency is high.
 Keep the warehouse warm with a periodic ping if first-batch latency matters.

-8. Duplicate rows after recreating destination — deleting and recreating a destination triggers initial export again.
+7. Duplicate rows after recreating destination: deleting and recreating a destination triggers initial export again.
 Set skipInitialExport: true when recreating a destination that already has its data exported.

-9. LOCATION_OVERLAP during initial export — stagingTablePath either equals the staging schema's storage_root (which UC treats as the schema's own managed location) or doesn't sit under your External Location.
+8. LOCATION_OVERLAP during initial export: stagingTablePath either equals the staging schema's storage_root (which UC treats as the schema's own managed location) or doesn't sit under your External Location.
 Set it to a sub-prefix of the External Location, e.g. s3://<bucket>/staging/patient_flat/, not the External Location root itself.

 Last updated: